 What is a Product Manager?

-What is the typical background of a Product Manager?
+What is a typical background of a Product Manager?

 Many Product Managers start out in technical engineering roles and move into Product Management after several years of experience.
-Some begin in the field immediately after receiving their education.
+Others may begin working in the field immediately after receiving their education.
 While a degree in Engineering or Computer Science can be helpful, it may not be required for all Product Management roles.

-What are some skills a successful Product Manager should have?
+What are some of the skills a successful Product Manager should have?

 What are some of the typical job titles of a Product Manager?

-We recruit for a number of product management, product design, product marketing, and marketing positions, including roles like:
+We recruit for a number of product management, product design, product marketing, and marketing positions, ranging from a startup’s first product hire to building talent at a seasoned organization; including roles like:

 - Product Manager